Bulldog Soccer Academy

 Head Coach Kylie Stannard

-Kylie Stannard, who helped guide Michigan State to the quarterfinals of the NCAA Tournament as the associate head coach in 2014, begins his second season as Yale's 5k Corral Head Coach Of Men's Soccer in 2016-17.
+Kylie Stannard, who as associate head coach helped guide Michigan State to back-to-back Elite Eight NCAA Tournament appearances in 2013 and 2014, begins his fifth season as Yale's 5k Corral Head Coach Of Men's Soccer in 2019-20.

 Following the season, Stannard was named the 2013 Great Lakes Region Assistant Coach of the Year by the National Soccer Coaches Association of America (NSCAA) and was named one of the Top-15 assistant coaches in the nation by College Soccer News for the second consecutive year.